 We are a natural gas utility and an indirect wholly owned subsidiary of WEC Energy Group.
-We purchase, store, distribute, sell, and transport natural gas to customers in the northern suburbs of Chicago, Illinois.
+We purchase, store, distribute, sell, and transport natural gas to customers in Chicago, Illinois.
+We use our natural gas storage and pipeline supply assets as a natural gas hub.
+This activity is regulated by the FERC and consists of providing wholesale transportation and natural gas storage services in interstate commerce.